s-almeda/p3-programming-practice/README.md

 │
-└───public 		// this where all of our content is stored │   index.html       // The initial view for our webpage │   a.html
+└───public 		// this where all of our content is stored │   index.html       // The initial view for our webpage │   t1.html
-   │   b.html 		// these are other pages our website links to │   c.html
+   │   t2.html 		// these are other pages our website links to │   t3.html
    │
+   └───t6        //some tasks have multiple subpages
+   │  	│   a.html
+   │  	│   b.html
+   │  	│   ...
+   │
    └───css
-   │  	│   styles.css    // our CSS stylesheet!
+   │  	│   main.css    // stylesheet for custom CSS
    │
    └───images	         //images used by our website are stored here │   bunny.jpg